pran786166/pran786166/README.md

 -  **Leadership** | **Teamwork** | **Time Management** | **Presentation Skills** | **Communication**

 ---

-### 🔭 Current Work
-- Currently pursuing an MBA in Finance and Business Analytics with academic support from IBM.

-### 💬 Ask me about
-- Financial Planning
-- Strategic Planning

 ### 📫 How to reach me
 - praneetkumarkarn786@gmail.com